-Photograph courtesy of Hal Hope.
+Photograph of leucistic copper axolotl.
+Courtesy of Hal Hope.

 While temperatures begin to heat up in the northern hemisphere as we head into the dog days of summer, maintaining control over your axolotl tank’s temperature grows increasingly important.
 Warmer weather can be quite the issue for some hobbyists, and this article will take a dive into the multiple ways you can keep your axolotls cool.
 Thermometers

 Without a thermometer, there is no way to reasonably determine the temperature of your tank.
 When it comes to thermometers, hobbyists have a few choices available.
 There are simple analog thermometers that use a tube of red alcohol, digital display thermometers with probes that sit inside the tank, and handheld laser thermometers (temperature guns).
 Although the analog thermometer may be simple, it is often quite reliable.
 Its simple design makes it easy to use, and the results it provides are generally accurate.
 Most analog designs rest on the rim of your tank and are submerged just below the surface of the water.
 In larger tanks where the water level is kept a few inches below the rim to prevent axolotls from jumping out, the typical analog thermometer may not reach the water.
 In this case, different analog thermometers or different types of models may be required.

 Some analog thermometers will have "safe zone" marked on them.
 This marking is not relevant for axolotls and refers to the appropriate temperature range for tropical fish.